torabian/fireback/README.md

 ## Getting started

-You have following options to install fireback:
+You have 3 options to install fireback, you can choose any of them based on your preferences:

 ### A: From binaries released on github